On 1-subdivisions of transitive tournaments: Introduction

 Another key question in extremal combinatorics is a Ramsey-type question.
 For a given $H$, what values of $n$ ensure that any $2$-coloring on the edges of $K_n$ contains a monochromatic $H$?
 We write $r(H)$ to denote the smallest such $n$.
-In general, such a number $r(H)$ is exponential in $|H|$ as it is well-known that $\Omega(2^{k})\leq r(K_k)\leq 4^{k - O(\log^2k) }$.
-However, Alon~\cite{alon1994subdivided} in 1994 proved that if $H$ is a subdivision of another graph, the Ramsey number $r(H)$ is linear in $|H|$.
+In general, such a number $r(H)$ is exponential in $|H|$, as was shown to be

+where \(c>0\) is an absolute constant.
+The lower bound is proved by Spencer in \cite{spencer1975ramsey}, and the upper bound is by Sah in \cite{sah2020diagonal}.
+See \cite{conlon2015recent} for more recent developments in Ramsey theory.
+However, Alon~\cite{alon1994subdivided} in 1994 proved that if $H$ is a subdivision of another graph obtained by subdividing every edge at least once, the Ramsey number $r(H)$ is linear in $|H|$.
 Note that such a graph $H$ is always $2$-degenerate.
-This result was further improved by the celebrated result of Lee~\cite{lee2017ramsey} in 2017 proving the Burr-Erd\H{o}s conjecture stating that any $d$-degenerate graph has linear Ramsey number.
+This result was further improved by the celebrated result of Lee~\cite{lee2017ramsey} in 2017 proving the Burr-Erd\H{o}s conjecture stating that any $d$-degenerate graph has a linear Ramsey number.

 There is an analogue considering tournaments instead of complete graphs.
+A \emph{tournament} is an orientation of a complete graph.
 For a given oriented graph $H$, we define the \emph{oriented Ramsey number} $\vec{r}(H)$ to be the smallest $n$ where any $n$-vertex tournament contains a copy of $H$.
-As a transitive tournament on $n$ vertices, which we denote by $T_n$, does not contain any digraph with a cycle as a subgraph, $\vec{r}(H)$ is only defined for acyclic digraphs $H$.
+Indeed, \(\vec{r}(H)\) exists only when \(H\) is acyclic.
+This is because, no matter how large \(n\) is, the \(n\)-vertex \emph{transitive tournament} \(T_n\), which is the acyclic tournament of order \(n\), does not contain any digraph with a cycle as a subgraph.
 More generally, for a collection $\mathcal{H}$ of oriented graphs, we define $\vec{r}(\mathcal{H})$ to be the smallest $n$ where any $n$-vertex tournament contains a copy of a graph in $\mathcal{H}$.
 Again, at least one graph in $\mathcal{H}$ has to be acyclic for the parameter to be defined.

 Stearns~\cite{Stearns59} in 1959 and Erd\H{o}s and Moser~\cite{erdos1964problem} in 1964 initiated the study on the oriented Ramsey number and proved that